-With a new decade under way, this offers your team the opportunity to measure your hiring success over the past 10 years and outline actionable steps to improve your hiring in the years to come.
+We’re a third of the way through the 2020’s, so this is the perfect opportunity to measure your hiring success over the past few years and outline actionable steps to improve your hiring in the rest of the decade.

-Looking ahead to the next 10 years, your team needs to take proactive steps to set yourself up for hiring success no matter the economic conditions.
+Looking ahead to the rest of the decade, your team needs to take proactive steps to set yourself up for hiring success no matter the economic conditions.
 Below, we’ve outlined several key tips to get started.

 Rethink your recruitment marketing channels